JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 were kept for opting out in case of blocking issues.
 After processing all the feedback, we're now starting to phase out those properties completely.

-The following properties are now deprecated and will be removed in Kotlin 1.9.20:
+The following properties are now deprecated:

 * `kotlin.internal.mpp.hierarchicalStructureByDefault`
 * `kotlin.mpp.enableCompatibilityMetadataVariant`